How to visit the Benagil Cave This Year (Check out the new rules)

 Restaurants near Benagil Beach

-Benagil has invested heavily in tourism in recent years, so it is not difficult to find a restaurant where to have lunch.
-Right at the top of Benagil hill, there are three good examples of good cuisine that can be enjoyed close to Benagil Beach.
+Benagil has invested heavily in tourism in recent years, so it is not difficult to find a restaurant to have lunch.
+Right at the top of Benagil Hill, there are three good examples of good cuisine that can be enjoyed close to Benagil Beach.

 With fresh fish, well-prepared meat, and homemade dessert, O Algar offers a great atmosphere for those who want to have their meals while sitting out on the terrace with a view over the bay.